 And fluid power is an important technology.
 A 2012 study by the Department of Energy discovered that between 2.0% and 2.9% of the United States’ energy is transmitted through fluid power equipment.
 While that is an impressive statistic, the study also found that the efficiency of fluid power averages 22%.

 While some say that fluid power is a static, mature technology, there’s still a lot in store for the technology.
-As the Internet of Things continues to dominate the engineering news, we’re slowly seeing hydraulic and pneumatic components become more Internet friendly, wireless and capable of being monitored and controlled from distant locations.
+We continue to see hydraulic and pneumatic components become more Internet-friendly, wireless and capable of being monitored and controlled from distant locations.
 We’re eagerly watching to see what the coming years will bring to the world of fluid power.

 Filed Under: Digital Issues